 4. Ask the closing question, “Do you have any concerns that would prevent you from performing well in the job?”

-Mark Tyrrell is the Managing Partner and a founder of Right Resources and has recruited professionals in the DC/Baltimore area since 2004.
-He graduated from Villanova University with a Bachelors in Business Administration and started his career as an ERP consultant with PricewaterhouseCoopers Consulting.
-He has staffed positions for some of the most respected companies in Baltimore, including Constellation, Computer Sciences Corporation, Black & Decker, and Edaptive Systems.
-He lives near Baltimore with his wife and two beautiful children and is humbly grateful for all the opportunities God has provided, including this company.
+Mark Tyrrell is the CEO and a founder of Right Resources and has recruited professionals in healthcare technology for over a decade.
+He graduated from Villanova University and started his career as a systems consultant with PricewaterhouseCoopers Consulting.
+He has recruited on positions for some of the most respected companies not only in and around Baltimore, but nationwide across the health tech industry.
+He lives in Catonsville, MD with his wife, his daughter, his son, his dog, and the cat, and he is truly grateful for all the opportunities God has provided, including this company.